Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Based on currently available information, the disadvantage is that signatures for shared mailboxes can no longer be personalized, as the latest signature change would be propagated to all users accessing the shared mailbox (which is especially bad when personalized signatures for shared mailboxes are set as default signature).

 Microsoft has stated that only cloud mailboxes support the new feature and that Outlook for Windows will be the only client supporting the new feature for now.
-I am confident more mail clients will follow soon.
+I am confident more e-mail clients will follow soon.
 Future will tell if the feature will be made available for mailboxes on premises, too.

 Currently, there is no detailed documentation and no API available to programatically access the new feature.